ansys/pyprimemesh/doc/source/user_guide/connections.rst

 Zonelet Connection
 ===================

+In order to successfully generate a volume mesh, a watertight, fully connected, surface mesh is required which may require Connect operations.
+They can also be used to conformally connect multiple watertight volumes to give shared Zonelets (and therefore connected volume mesh) between them.
 The :class:`Connect <ansys.meshing.prime.Connect>` class allows you to connect the face zonelets in a part, volume, or model using various connect algorithms.
 The three major operations for Zonelet Connection are Intersect, Stitch and Join.
-You'd normally need to create a conformally connected surface mesh using join/intersect operations before generating the volume mesh.

  - :func:`Connect.intersect_face_zonelets() <ansys.meshing.prime.Connect.intersect_face_zonelets>` allows you to intersect the face zonelets of the part along the intersecting faces.